DENTAL BULLETIN, ISSUE 41

 DENTAL BULLETIN, ISSUE 32

 Anyone who provides a service to the public has a duty to make reasonable adjustments.
 This encompasses dentists and dental practices.
 If you fail to comply with this duty the patient with the disability can issue a claim against you in the County Court for discrimination and seek to recover damages, which can include an award for injured feelings.
-As...Read More
+As if this was not...Read More

 In the summer (July 2014), we reported that the European Court of Justice (ECJ) were being asked to determine whether obesity should be considered a disability under Equality legislation.
 It involved the case of a Dutch childminder who claimed he was dismissed due to being overweight (he reportedly weighed 25 stone), and argued that he should have been considered disabled*.